dguzenko/newdocs/docs/zooaksubs.md

 IMAGE HERE

 * **Levels** - allows to choose Related Item Element that represents the Package.
-* **Mode** - allows to choose if the User should be parto of all (AND) groups or any (OR) of them.
+* **Mode** - allows to choose if the User should be part of all (AND) groups or any (OR) of them.
 * **User** - allows to choose who will be the evaluated user, the current viewer (User) or the Item's Author (Author).

 Level Syncing
 =============

 This Doc will show you how to sync your ZOO *Items* with *Akeeba Subscription Levels*.
-It would be still posible to create and control the Levels trough Akeeba and is optional but we recommend it as you will be able to:
+It would be still possible to create and control the Levels trough Akeeba and is optional but we recommend it as you will be able to:

 * Control within ZOO the Levels content and configuration.
 * Display your Levels with ZOO render flexibility.